BaristaLabs/chrome-dev-tools-runtime/README.md

 $ dotnet run
 ```

-This is a sample so the intent is to hack away at the code.
+This repository is supplied as a sample -- the intent is for you to hack away at the code and automate Chrome to your every desire.

 ### Commands